HFEISAL1/CENSUS_DATA_ENTRY/README.md

 I will use a free oublic api https://api.publicapis.org/entries The system is simple , three languages will be used , html , css and javascript.
 We will have a log in and log off page , a form to fill that collects peoples data .
+Data will be stored once they are keyed in and can be accessed upon query.